-The amount of EPIFP, calculated in accordance with Article 1 of the SII Regulations and included within the valuation of the Company's Technical Provisions as at 31 December 2020, is immaterial.
+The amount of EPIFP, calculated in accordance with Article 1 of the SII Regulations and included within the valuation of the Company's technical provisions at 31 December 2021, is immaterial.
 (See the Own Funds QRT S.23.01.01, Appendix F.1.6).